porzione/wavescan/README.md

 one direct out for all drums (separate outs by default)

-`wavescan -d /home/ftp/audio/Drums/my/ --speedk --one-out`
+`wavescan -d /audio/Drums/my/ --speedk --one-out`

-do not mute additional layers, by default only the first one is enabled
+do not mute/disable additional layers, by default only the first one is enabled

-`wavescan -d /home/ftp/audio/Drums/my/ --speedkit --no-mute`
+`wavescan -d /audio/Drums/my/ --speedkit --no-mute`